International response to the Spanish Civil War: Soviet Union

 Much of the material was purchased in France, Czechoslovakia, the United States, the United Kingdom and Mexico.
 The Republicans were continuously swindled and shortchanged in their dealings with the Soviets, and the Soviet Union's conduct was characterised by the historian Gerald Howson characterised as "treacherous and indefensible".
 The Republicans also made poor choices in buying ammunition.
 The arms trade has a standard that with every rifle, 1,000 rounds of ammunition are included; with every machine gun, 10,000 rounds are included; and with every artillery piece, 2,400 shells are included to prevent the hardware from becoming useless by a lack of ammunition.
 However, many of the purchases fell far short of that standard.

 Soviet foreign policy considered collective security against German fascism to be a priority, and the Comintern had agreed a similar approach in 1934.
 It walked a thin line between pleasing France and not being seen to hinder both the world revolution and communist ideals.
 It was also the time of the first significant Soviet trials of the Old Bolsheviks.
 The Soviet press and opposition groups were entirely against non-interventionism.

 Another significant Soviet involvement was the activity of the People's Commissariat for Internal Affairs (NKVD) in the Republican rearguard.
-Communist figures including Vittorio Vidali ("Comandante Contreras"), Iosif Grigulevich, Mikhail Koltsov and most prominently Aleksandr Mikhailovich Orlov led operations that included the murders of the Catalan anti-Stalinist communist politician Andrés Nin, the socialist journalist Mark Rein and the independent left-wing activist José Robles.
+Communist figures including Vittorio Vidali ("Comandante Contreras"), Iosif Grigulevich, Mikhail Koltsov and most prominently Aleksandr Mikhailovich Orlov led operations that included the murder of the Catalan anti-Stalinist communist politician Andrés Nin.
 Another NKVD-led operation was the shooting down in December 1936 of the French aircraft in which the delegate of the International Committee of the Red Cross (ICRC), Georges Henny, carried extensive documentation on the Paracuellos massacres to France.